Hair is made up of a protein called keratin. Hair is found all over the body, but it is most commonly found on the scalp.

 There is actually quite a bit of difference between straight and curly hair.
 Straight hair has fibers that are round, while curly hair will have oval-shaped or irregular fibers.

 Hair pigment only exists in two types of all of the natural colors of hair.
 Eumelanin is the pigment in dark blond, brown and black hair and is the most dominant or common in the world.
 Pheomelanin is dominant in red hair.
 When hair has little pigmentation at all, the results are blond hair.

-Eyebrows act as a protecting agent against sweat, rain, and dirt and are also a major role in non-verbal communications.
+Eyebrows act as a protective agent against sweat, rain, and dirt and also play a major role in non-verbal communication.
 The eyebrows help to express anger, excitement, sadness, and even happiness emotions.